The Homeowner Insurance Guide for 2026

 Location

-Geographical locations such as the distance to the coast, population density, fire station proximity, or accident-prone car intersections are considered in your homeowner insurance premium.
+Geographical locations such as the distance to the coast, population density, fire station proximity, or accident-prone areas are considered in your premium.

 How much is homeowner insurance?

 The national average for homeowner insurance is around $1,175 per year.
 The premium is determined by factors such as your home, claim history, coverage, etc.; in some states, your credit report is also used to determine your premium.
-Below is a comparison of the average homeowner insurance price in the U.S. You can click any state to learn more details.
+Click any state to see detailed pricing.

 State Average Annual Premium